Akshi4162/webapi/README.md

     This function returns the name of each skill that the player has unlocked.

 + **unlockSkill(skillIndex)**
-    This function allows the user to unlock a skill.
+    This function allows the player to unlock a skill.
      The `skillIndex` parameter specifies the index of the skill to be unlocked and must be an integer.

 + **getPlayerLevel()**